Higher algebraic structures in Hamiltonian Floer theory: From -algebras to differential graded manifolds

-For this we used that the $L_{\infty}$-structures that has orginally been defined on the cochain space, actually descends to an $L_{\infty}$-structure on cohomology by homotopy transfer.
-Using that the cohomological vector field $\tilde{X}$ is just a geometric way to encode the $L_{\infty}$-structure, see \cite{K}, in complete analogy we obtain that there exists a cohomological vector field $\tilde{X}'$ on $\tilde{\Q}':=\HC^*_{\cyl}(M_{\phi})$ such that $(\tilde{\Q},\tilde{X})$ and $(\tilde{\Q}',\tilde{X}')$ define the same differential graded manifold, up to homotopy; in particular, we have that the tensor fields are the same, For this observe that the contact homology differential naturally can be written as an infinite sum, $\tilde{X}=\sum_{r=1}^{\infty} \tilde{X}_r$, where $\tilde{X}_r\in\T^{(1,0)}\tilde{\Q}$ contains only those summands with $q_{\gamma}$-monomials of length $r$.
+The reader familiar with the algebraic framework of SFT observes that the chain maps for full contact homology provides us with examples for morphisms of differential graded manifolds.
+Indeed, the invariance properties of contact homology stated in the theorem above, lead to an isomorphism of the corresponding differential graded manifolds.
+Note that in the last section we used the same proof to show that the $L_{\infty}$-structure on the cylindrical contact homology $\HC_*^{\cyl}(M_{\phi})$ is well-defined up to homotopy.
+For this we used that the $L_{\infty}$-structures that has orginally been defined on the chain space, actually descends to an $L_{\infty}$-structure on homology by homotopy transfer.
+Using that the cohomological vector field $\tilde{X}$ is just a geometric way to encode the $L_{\infty}$-structure, see \cite{K}, in complete analogy we obtain that there exists a cohomological vector field $X$ on the sum of the Floer cohomologies $\Q:=\HC_*^{\cyl}(M_{\phi})=\bigoplus_k\HF_*(\phi^k)$ such that $(\tilde{\Q},\tilde{X})$ and $(\Q,X)$ define the same differential graded manifold, up to homotopy; in particular, we have that the tensor fields are the same, For this observe that the contact homology differential naturally can be written as an infinite sum, $\tilde{X}=\sum_{r=1}^{\infty} \tilde{X}_r$, where $\tilde{X}_r\in\T^{(1,0)}\tilde{\Q}$ contains only those summands with $q_{\gamma}$-monomials of length $r$.
 It is an important observation that, in our case of Hamiltonian mapping tori, this sum indeed starts with $r=1$, since there obviously are no $\tilde{J}$-holomorphic disks in $\RS\times M$.
 On the other hand, the first summand $\tilde{X}_1$ agrees with the differential $\del$ in cylindrical contact homology,